MatrixAI/js-tree-order-index/README.md

     // we get access to the node table
     // and this performs an immutable update
     // and returns a new node table with newly inserted nodes and nodes that have their gapkey changed

+---

+  // so we are assuming any changes must occur within a transaction then
+  // every operation needs to occur within a specific transaction context
+  // we are pushing that context into the system
+  // sometimes we are
+  // note that the need to do this means we when we query
+  // we cannot do relabelling anymore while querying
+  // since that involves changes to the node table
+  // if only we could turn it off and apply it to the same node table
+  // but that circumvents the data structures
+  // we are not going to do that

+So we cannot perform relabelling when we do the interpolation search and find that we are taking too long to search for it.
+One issue is that when we caret in, we would only perform it if we find we cannot caret in even when there's a position available.

+Unless the reference to OrderIndexedTree actually contains a conn reference to nodetable, or a nodetable that can change.
+So then queries can chaneg the internal node table since it doesn't affect any of the other operations.
+Regardless the system still requires the usage of a transactional context.

+But if these updates to the node table is triggered from within the botree, how do we make sure that we are changing the nodetable reference!?
+We just do, since it's a harmless mutation!

+Ok so the main idea is that even for queries, you create a transactional context and all the functions can refer to that while mutating the tree.
+We only refresh for individual external functions?

+The OrderIndexedTree creates transactional contexts for its top-level queries, and these gets pushed down to the internal functions in BOTree.
+Which uses the transactional context in order to perform the job.
+However this does mean queries may not in fact mutate anything.
+The point is that if multiple queries perform mutations on the tree, this is all hidden, it's hidden mutation.
+And eventually it will reach a steady state, where there are no mutations necessary for the queries.
+So I think this is a valid tradeoff for preserving relabelling under interpolation search.